brontosaurusrex/brontosaurusrex.github.io/_posts/2018-07-27-reduce-dynamics-of-an-image-imagemagick.md

 ![barsBefore.png]({{site.baseurl}}/media/barsBefore.png)
 ![barsAfter.png]({{site.baseurl}}/media/barsAfter.png)

 p.s.
-Unexpectedly this seems to be somehow relative to the input (bad).
+Unexpectedly this is not related to the actual input (bad), so this will stack and make image lesses and lesser.